SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 ## Share

 __Share__ option can used to control visibility of works and expositions for groups of people.
 By default, your expositions are __private__, changing the mode allows others to see your work.
 Unlike __publishing__, you will still be able to change the content of an exposition when it is shared.
+Share settings can not be changed while the exposition is in review.

 The share option can be found under the object menu (<img class="tiny_icon" src="images/menu.png" alt="hamburger menu icon">) of